 A Museum of Science library pass from your local public library allows up to four people per day to visit the Museum's Exhibit Halls.
 Contact your local library to find out if they participate and learn how to reserve your pass.

-Please note: Discounted entry does not apply to ticketed offerings such as 3-D shows, Butterfly Garden, IMAX films, Planetarium shows, or separately ticketed exhibits.
+Please note: Discounted entry does not apply to ticketed offerings such as 4-D Theater shows, Butterfly Garden, IMAX films, Planetarium shows, or separately ticketed exhibits.

 Special thanks to the Lowell Foundation for their generous support of the Library Pass Program.

 The Museum's Library Pass Program is a great way to provide your patrons the opportunity to experience New England's premier science and technology learning center at a significant discount.